Zeno and the Stoics

 "An impression is an imprint on the soul" (Diogenes Laertius, Lives of the Philosophers VII.45).

-Unlike animals and children, adults can "assent" (συγκατάθεσις) to their impressions.
+Further, unlike animals and children, adults can "assent" (συγκατάθεσις) to their impressions.
 Assent to results in belief in the propositional content of the impression.

-For the Stoics, "cognitive" and "impulsive" impressions play a special role in how human beings represent the world and act in terms of these impressions on their souls.
+The Stoics make "cognitive" and "impulsive" impressions play a special role in how human beings represent the world and act in terms of these impressions on their souls.

 "[Diocles says that] the Stoics like to give their account of impression and sense perception first, given that the criterion by which the truth of things is known is is generically an impression, and also because the theory of assent and that of cognition and thought, which precedes all the rest, cannot be stated apart from impression" (Diogenes Laertius, Lives of the Philosophers VII.
 49).